MVSharp/mvsharp.github.io/src/content/posts/Migration_From_Soap_To_Restful_By_RE/part4.md

 ---
-title: Soap And Domain Model Extraction  - Migrate Old Large C# System By Using Reverse Engineering Techie (Part 4)
+title: Soap And Domain Model Extraction  - Migrate Old Large C# System By Using Reverse Engineering Techniques (Part 4)
 published: 2025-07-25
 description: Section 4 is aimed to extract the soap functions and domain before our code generation for restful this section we provide ideas to arhieve this automation using dnlib.
 image: "./banner.png"